Digital Text Collections

 Call for reviews

-The Institute for Documentology and Scholarly Editing (IDE) is calling for reviews for a special issue of the journal RIDE, dedicated to Digital Text Collections in the Humanities.
+The Institute for Documentology and Scholarly Editing (IDE) is calling for reviews dedicated to Digital Text Collections (DTCs) in the Humanities.
 For the most recent issue dedicated to the topic see here.

-To guide reviewers through the review process and to create a framework for the evaluation of digital text collections, we provide Criteria for Reviewing Digital Text Collections that are supposed to be applicable to various types of humanities text collections.
+To guide reviewers through the review process and to create a framework for the evaluation of DTCs, we provide Criteria for Reviewing Digital Text Collections that are supposed to be applicable to various types of humanities text collections.
 The guidelines (Version 1.0) can be found here: http://www.i-d-e.de/criteria-text-collections-version-1-0

-For this special issue, reviews will be accepted until April 10th, 2017.
-We kindly ask you to email us beforehand at ride-tc (at) i-d-e.de with a suggestion which resource you would like to review and with a short explanation of your affiliation and area of expertise.
+If you are interested in reviewing a DTC, we kindly ask you to email us beforehand at ride-tc (at) i-d-e.de with a suggestion which resource you would like to review and with a short explanation of your affiliation and area of expertise.
 Before you decide which DTC to review, please check the pages on suggestions for review and projects currently under review Of course you can come up with your own suggestion.